hoodiecrow/ConsTcl/README.md

 (hypotenuse a b) (sqrt (+ (square a) (square b))))`.
 It calculates the square root of the sum of two squares.

-Under the hood, the helper `make-function` makes a Procedure[#](https://github.com/hoodiecrow/ConsTcl#control) object.
+Under the hood, the helper `/lambda` makes a Procedure[#](https://github.com/hoodiecrow/ConsTcl#control) object.
 First it needs to convert the Lisp list `body`.
 It is packed inside a `begin` if it has more than one expression, and taken out of its list if not.
 The Lisp list